bryanguillen/countries/README.md

 This project could be improved in many ways, and worth noting:

-1. Performance: Lazy load countries at home page
+1. Performance: Don't add all elements to the DOM on load.
 2. UI: Colors and data